Keviannn/OSDev/bare_bones/README.md

 2. With the binary: `qemu-system-i386 -kernel myos`

 ## Continuing
-**Adding Support for Newlines to Terminal Driver**

-The current terminal driver does not handle newlines.
-The VGA text mode font stores another character at the location, since newlines are never meant to be actually rendered: they are logical entities.
-Rather, in terminal_putchar check if c == '\n' and increment terminal_row and reset terminal_column.

-**Implementing Terminal Scrolling**

-In case the terminal is filled up, it will just go back to the top of the screen.
-This is unacceptable for normal use.
-Instead, it should move all rows up one row and discard the upper most, and leave a blank row at the bottom ready to be filled up with characters.
-Implement this.

 **Rendering Colorful ASCII Art**

 Use the existing terminal driver to render some pretty stuff in all the glorious 16 colors you have available.
 Note that only 8 colors may be available for the background color, as the uppermost bit in the entries by default means something other than background color.
 You'll need a real VGA driver to fix this.